A good relationship with your lawyer will lead to a better result and will save you money.

 What is a good telephone protocol with my lawyer?

 - Most lawyers charge a minimum of one quarter of an hour (some lawyers go below one quarter) for a telcon.
 First make sure that the telcon with the lawyer is necessary.
-Most questions clients have can be answered by the lawyer’s secretary and for the telcon with the secretary there is usually no charge.
-Ask the secretary.
+Most questions clients have can be answered by the lawyer’s legal assistant and for the telcon with the assistant there is usually no charge.
+Ask the assistant.

 - Don’t call your lawyer each time you have a question.
 When you have a question or a thought, write it down and perhaps telephone your lawyer once a week.